Parking and Transportation

 - within 30 feet of a traffic sign or signal

-Information about on-campus vehicle registration, which is free for UPS students, designated parking areas, parking for persons with disabilities, regulations, and sanctions is available at Security Services, located at 3206 N. 15th Street (253.879.3311).
+Information about on-campus vehicle registration, which is free for Puget Sound students, designated parking areas, parking for persons with disabilities, regulations, and sanctions is available at Security Services, located at 3206 N. 15th Street (253.879.3311).

 Security Escort Program